James4Ever0/notes/chatgpt clones, computer automation with ai.md

 [Kinda LLaMA](https://github.com/yuxdux/kinda-llama) replicates LLaMA dataset, including scraped webpages, code and stackexchange data.

+[oscar-corpus](https://huggingface.co/oscar-corpus) needs to be downloaded with access token, by agreeing to the

 ## dataset preprocessing

 [deduplicate text dataset](https://github.com/google-research/deduplicate-text-datasets) in rust, may remove verbose substrings like "to go to the"

+[oscar project]() contains some tool for adult content filtering and deduplication.

 ## interfaces